riscv-software-src/riscv-isac/docs/source/cgf.rst

     This node describes the *opcode coverpoints* necessary for the covergroup.
 Each *opcode* is treated as a valid coverpoint and the arguments of the corresponding instruction are used to update the rest of the coverpoint types.

         * **opcode-str**
-            The format for this string is just a valid *opcode* in the
+            A valid *opcode* in the RISCV Instruction Set.

 * **rs1**
     *This node is optional.*